Guild Summer School 2021

-The University of Glasgow will be hosting the 2020 Summer School.
+The University of Glasgow will be hosting the 2021 Summer School, which will be delivered online.
 The theme for the week will be research communication, which encompasses important topics relevant not only to the PhD experience, but also to your future career plans.

 We will cover: